stan-dot/silver-octo-fiesta/readings/second_wave_papers.md

 >
 > If this relation is classified as an attack or support relation we consider both sentences to be argumentative, irrespective of their individual quality

 >2www.BBCNewsLabs.co.uk

 ## Wyner, Peters, and Price 2015 - arugment discovery and extraction with the Argument Workbench

 > ArgumentWorkbench, which is a interactive, integrated, modular tool set to extract, reconstruct, and visualise arguments.
->
 > The Argument Workbench is a processing cascade, developed in collaboration with DebateGraph.
 > analysis, and then building an argument graph.
 We harvest and preprocess comments; highlight argument indicators, speech act and epistemic terminology; model topics; and identify domain terminology.
->
 > we use the GATE framework (Cunningham et al.(2002)) for the production of semantic metadata in the form of annotations
 > it is an open source desktop application written in Java that provides a user interface for professional linguists and text engineers to bring together a wide variety of natural language processing tools and apply them to a set of documents

 #### copy the argument workbench workflow

 > The ANNIC interface thus uses the annotations to reduce the search space for human engineers, and focuses their attention on passages that are relevant for sourcing arguments
->
->

 ## Al-Khatib et al 2016 - crossdomain mining fo arguemntatinve text through Distant Supervision
 > We freely provide the underlying corpus for research
->
-> tive text segments relevant to the topic.
+> text segments relevant to the topic.
 Among others, a classifier is needed for this task that can distinguish argumentative from non-argumentative segments.
 Since we cannot presuppose a specific domain or register within a general retrieval scenario, the classifier needs to robustly deal with documents from diverse domains and registers.
-In this regard the following two key issues arise
+In this regard the following two key issues arise another input flow, also suggestion
->
->
-another input flow, also suggestion
 > Second, all major existing approaches follow a supervised learning scheme based on manual annotation of argumentative text segments